huangxin0221/X-LD-Plus/README.md

-# X-LD
+# X-LDR
-R package {XLDPlus} has been developed to compute for complex LD patterns for biobank-scale sample.
+R package {XLDR} has been developed to compute for complex LD patterns for biobank-scale sample.

 ## Installation